+Start by making a standard batch of hard cider.
 I do not suggest raising the original gravity too much as the higher alcohol level will require longer aging to mellow out the flavor of the hard cider.

 Once you have a fermented cider that has finished dry, around 1.000 specific gravity, you will be ready for flavor and back sweetening.

 If you already follow a ketogenic diet, then you will probably be familiar with many low-calorie and low carb sweeteners.
 If you have a favorite, there is a good chance that it is nonfermentable but do some research on the product to make sure.
 If the sweetener is fermentable, the yeast will continue to eat the sugar.
 If the cider is bottled with too much fermentable sugar it can lead to exploding bottles!
-Be careful!

 Additional details on back sweetening cider can be found here.